By Dady Chery

 Things haven’t cooled down in Haiti.
 Quite the contrary.
 They’re just starting to simmer.

-Haiti’s house of Representatives, a large majority of which belongs to Rene Preval’s party, voted on March 8, 2010 for a highly controversial State of Emergency law that allows an Interim Commission for the Reconstruction of Haiti (CIRH), led by former United States president William J. Clinton, to run the country for a supposed 18-month State of Emergency.
+Haiti’s house of Representatives, a large majority of which belongs to René Préval’s party, voted on March 8, 2010 for a highly controversial State of Emergency Law that allows an Interim Haiti Recovery Commission (IHRC, Commission Interimaire pour la Reconstruction d’Haiti), led by former United States president William J. Clinton, to run the country for a supposed 18-month State of Emergency.

 How did this come to pass?